johnhungerford/laminar-react/LAMINAR-REACT.md

 		)
 ```

-The top level component narrows the global state down to `WindowState`, filters out extraneous updates (`.distinct`), and passes this first to the menu component.
+The top level component narrows the global state down to `WindowState`, filters out extraneous updates (see the use of `.distinct`, in `SignalRouter`), and passes this first to the menu component.
 It then conditionally renders the selected window, passing the further narrowed state to the appropriate window component.

 These components may not need to access the global state at all, but can simply use the signal passed to them: